ForNeVeR/praefectus/Readme.md

 4. Taskwarrior offers a very centralized way to manage the tasks.
 If you have multiple devices, then you'll have to either use a file synchronization software to manage these or set up the Taskserver.
-5. Taskserver is agressively non-crossplatform, I wasn't able to run it on my computers at all.
+5. Taskserver is aggressively non-cross-platform, I wasn't able to run it on my computers at all.
 6. Taskwarrior has no convention of task progress: you can't say to it that this task is 90% done so probably it'll take less time to finish it.